 - Dishonesty – When someone asks, “What are fidelity bonds,” this is usually the kind of bond that is mentioned.
 The dishonesty type covers businesses who are victims of embezzlement, theft, or any kind of wrongdoing on the part of an employee from within the business.
 Dishonesty bonds can be either blanket coverage or scheduled coverage.
 Blanket coverage covers all employees within a company unless they are specifically excluded by request.
 Scheduled coverage covers only certain employees who can be covered for different amounts based on the risks they pose.
 Blanket coverage is ideal for large companies with large turnovers, while scheduled coverage is great for smaller companies that have certain employees who handle several important responsibilities.

 Why Business Need to be Bonded

 When you apply for a fidelity and are approved, you will need to actually purchase it.
 The price will depend on the nature of your business and how much of a risk your employees might be, but most bonds are relatively inexpensive compared to other forms of insurance.
 For example, a company that wants $100,000 worth of coverage should be able to secure a fidelity for $300 to $400 a year.
 With that kind of price, having one in place is well worth the cost.
 We at NFP Surety can help you choose the right one for your business at an affordable price.

-If you still feel the need to ask yourself “What are fidelity bonds” or you have any other questions on how to buy one for your business, contact NFP Surety today.
-Our staff will always be happy to answer all your questions about fidelity bonds.
+If you have any other questions on how to get bonded, contact Surety by NFP today.
+Our staff will always be happy to answer all your questions about bonding.